Event with excessive road use on public roads: Apply for a permit

 Author

-Forwarding service: Deep link to the original portal- Applying for a permit for an event with excessive road use on public roads in Mecklenburg-Vorpommern
+Forwarding service: Deep link to the original portal- Event with excessive road use on public roads: Apply for a permit

 Display of performance in the source portal